Dem Rep. Escobar: There's a 'Refugee Crisis of Historic Proportions'

 Díaz-Balart said, "Washington needs to deal with immigration, and they haven't since 1986.
 That was the last comprehensive immigration reform that passed in this country ...
 I just don't see — and maybe I'm wrong — I don't see the urgency."

 "Am I wrong?
-Where's FEMA [the Federal Emergency Management Agency]?
+Where's FEMA [Federal Emergency Management Agency]?
 Where are the organizations?
-Where are the people just knowing that these are men, women and children who are asking for asylum, the legal right to ask for asylum?" he asked.
+Where are the people just knowing that these are men, women, and children who are asking for asylum, the legal right to ask for asylum?" he asked.

 Escobar praised FEMA and Mayorkas for their assistance but called for legislative action.
 She pointed to "mostly Republicans" for stalling bipartisan reform.